NeatCode101/React-Router/README.md

 ### Index routes

 When we have nested routes inside a route and we want one of the nested routes to be rendered at the parent url we can use index route.
 Just specify index attribute instead of path inside the `<Route>` and the element to be rendered.

+### Dynamic Routes

+If the route parameters can vary in value, we can make use of dynamic routes.
+We can specify a url param denoted by a colon prefix in the path.
+React router will always try to match the route which is more specific before trying to match a dynamic route.
+We can also nest the dynamic routes.